Paco8/ttml2ssa/kodi/README.md

 necessary (just like the official apps of Netflix, Disney+ and others do).

-Ttml2ssa can also perform some cosmetic changes so the subtitles look with the same style among different services.
+Ttml2ssa can also perform some cosmetic changes so the subtitles style is the same style among different services.

 Using the library is quite easy, it only requires a few lines of code to convert and save a subtitle.

-There's available a repo with modified versions of the Netflix, Amazon, Disney+ and hbogoeu (only Nordic/Spain) addons with support for ttml2ssa: https://github.com/Paco8/kodi-repo
+As demonstration there's available a Kodi repository with modified versions of the Netflix, Amazon, Disney+ and hbogoeu [*] addons with support for ttml2ssa: https://github.com/Paco8/kodi-repo

+[*] The support for ttml2ssa in hbogoeu is only available for Nordic/Spain.

 More info:
 https://github.com/Paco8/ttml2ssa